The Nikon D3400 DSLR has two color space options in its settings that you can choose from: sRGB and Adobe RGB.

 These are the most common two color spaces that most digital cameras have these days, from better point and shoots, mirrorless cameras, and DSLRs.
 And there’s nothing distinctive about the way the D3400 handles them, so the explanation here applies to any other camera where you get the option to set the color space.

-Color spaces are a key part of digital photography color management, which is itself an endlessly complicated topic which can, quite literally, fill a book.
+fill a book.
 But the very, very short version is that color spaces refer to the range of colors that can be interpreted when taking the digital file and displaying it.
 That process might happen with a monitor, a printer, a print, a projector, a phone’s screen, or basically anywhere that a digital image can be displayed.
 The color space itself is a definition of the subset of visible colors (or gamut) that are available and tells the device how to read and display the color data.

 There can potentially be an almost infinite number of different color spaces, and you can even make your own if you profile your monitor or printer, but there are some that have become widely adopted.
 And amongst those, sRGB and Adobe RGB are the most common.

 These are the two options you get on the Nikon D3400.
 These options are available on the camera’s back screen menu under the camera icon.

 Of them, sRGB is by far the most common and the safest to use.
 Nearly all display devices know what to do with the sRGB color space, whether that’s a web browser, a smartphone screen, or a social media service. sRGB is the best color space to use when posting photos on the web or emailing them to someone else.
 So if you want to post images on the web straight out of the camera, without post-processing them in something like Lightroom, setting the camera to sRGB is a versatile and safe option.